 Animal Kingdom Rest Spots:

-Ride the train to Conservation Station: There is a petting zoo there and a nice big room with educational things to do.
-It’s cool and not usually very crowded.
-A great place to recharge for a bit.
+Ride the train to Conservation Station: There is a petting zoo and a nice big room with educational things to do.
+It’s cool and not usually very crowded—a great place to recharge for a bit.

-Disney Tip #6: Buy Pins & T-Shirts before you go.
+#6: Buy Pins & T-Shirts Before You Go

-I’ve figured out that some sit down restaurants are the same price as fast food, so for the cost of a tip you can sit and enjoy your food (maybe even less if you share a meal).
-But watch out, some are much more expensive-before you go check the menus and don’t automatically rule out the sit-down restaurants.
+I’ve figured out that some sit-down restaurants are the same price as fast food, so for the cost of a tip, you can sit and enjoy your food (maybe even less if you share a meal).
+But watch out; some are much more expensive before you check the menus and don’t automatically rule out the sit-down restaurants.

-Also, if there is somewhere you KNOW you want to eat make reservations in advance.
+Also, if there is somewhere you KNOW you want to eat, make reservations in advance.
 If you can’t get the reservation that you want right away, then try back several times.
-Many times you can book them the day before, because people cancel their reservation before a fee is charged.
+You can often book them the day before because people cancel their reservation before a fee is charged.

 Our favorites Disney Restaurants (both fast food and sit down):